LEGOLAND® Discovery Center Tokyo (Minato-ku, Tokyo)

 Tokyo Trip Checklist

-• The Much loved Japan Rail Pass will Surge in Price by a massive 70% in October.
-You can still buy at the old prices here.
+• The Much-loved Japan Rail Pass Surged in Price by a massive 70% in October.

 • We recommend a 1,2 or 3-day Tokyo Unlimited Subway Pass to get around Tokyo cheaply and easily.
-Get one here.

 • If you plan on visiting Mt Fuji check out our list of the best Mt Fuji group or private tours from Tokyo

-• You’ll need a prepaid sim or Portable WIFI to stay connected in Japan: Japan Wireless has the best deals
+• You’ll need a prepaid sim or Portable WIFI to stay connected in Japan

 • To ensure you have all the important things covered see our Tokyo travel guide.